KevinRoozrokh/KevinRoozrokh/README.md

 Sure it can code a simple code snippet fast, give insturctions.
 Like a shopify store.
 Nothing that can scale to billions of users. <br>
 Can it do what I do?
 Like design, invent, patent and build an automated AI complex system, do the documentation, than code it.
 No. <br>
 I tested it.
 AI can't an engineer at my level.
 Not even close.
 I tried. <br><br>
+I will have your patent done, paid for and submitted in 7 days, unlimited edits.
+No atoorney needed. <br>
 My point, I make my client's wealthy.
 Very wealthy.
 Hiring me, is a good idea. <br>

 <!--